-The language learning capabilities of neural networks were evaluated with a memorization test and a generalization test following each training round.
-The memorization test included the production of labels for the 23 scenes that were part of the training data.
-In contrast, during generalization, networks needed to produce labels for 13 new scenes that were not a part of the training data.
-For each of the 100 agents trained on each of the ten input languages, we calculated the following measures after each of the 100 rounds: the similarity between networks' productions and the input language; the similarity between networks' productions and the human learners' productions during memorization and generalization; a generalization score capturing the degree of systematic generalization ~\cite{raviv2021easy2learn}; and a convergence score capturing the agreement between different agents.
+In total, we trained 1,000 neural network agents with different random seeds (100 for each of the ten input languages) and calculated the following measures after each training round: the similarity between networks' productions and the input language; the similarity between networks' productions and the human learners' productions during memorization and generalization; the generalization score capturing the degree of systematicity; and a convergence score capturing the agreement between different agents.
 We evaluated these measures after each of 100 rounds.

-The results are shown in \Figref{fig:big-panel:60}.
+The results are shown in Figure~\ref{fig:big-panel:60}.
 Extended results can be found in Figs.~6--11 in the SI.
-In the following, we present the results for the learning trajectory organized along the two types of tests: memorization and generalization.
-Subsequently, we compare the generalization systematicity of the large language model GPT-3 with the final generalization systematicity of our neural network agents and that of humans.
-Lastly, we conduct an error analysis of the imperfect reproductions in the final memorization test to investigate to what extent the mistakes are affected by the structure.
+In the following, we present the results for the learning trajectory organized along the two types of tests: memorization and generalization, before presenting the final results of RNNs.